Set For Tech Gift Success

-- Connect to the App regularly and monitor how it is being used, what data is being collected or uploaded.
+- Connect to the App regularly and monitor how it is being used and what data is being collected or uploaded.

 - Talk to your children – regularly and often – about their online lives.
-This includes asking specific questions about how they are feeling when using the technology, who they are connecting with and how they feel after accessing the tool.
+This includes asking specific questions about how your child feels when using the technology, who they are connecting with and how they feel after accessing the tool.